WakMun/behavioral_cloning/README.md

 However, I found out that training using this data and nVidia model was not enough to successfully drive the car on the track autonommously.

 So, I recorded two more rounds on track 1 and one round on track two.
 After this I saw major improvement in the results.
 Same techniques for data augmentation were also applied to the recorded data.

+A sample images generated from a single entry in CSV file is shown:

+![alt text][image2]

 # Model Summary